-The role of the Compliance Function is to manage the overall compliance risk of Vhi Insurance and to support the Company to achieve its strategic objectives and:
+The role of the Compliance Function is to manage the overall compliance risk of Vhi Insurance and to support Vhi Insurance to achieve its strategic objectives and:

-- To conduct its business prudently and in accordance with both the letter and the spirit of relevant laws and regulation. - To ensure compliance with those related internal policies and standards, designed to achieve the Company's compliance objectives. - To act ethically, professionally and with integrity, honestly and fairly in dealing with customers.
+- To conduct its business prudently and in accordance with both the letter and the spirit of relevant laws and regulation. - To ensure compliance with those related internal policies and standards, designed to achieve Vhi Insurance's compliance objectives. - To act ethically, professionally and with integrity, honestly and fairly in dealing with customers.

 The Compliance Function is led by the Head of Compliance (a PCF), is an independent second line of defence assurance provider which reports to the RMCC, and administratively to the Chief Financial Officer.
 The planned activities of the function are detailed in an annual Compliance Plan which sets out the focus of the function for the coming year.
-The plan is presented annually to the Board, for approval, on the recommendation of the RMCC.
+The plan is presented annually to the RMCC, for approval.
 A review and analysis of Vhi Insurance's compliance profile, along with a status update on progress against the Compliance Plan, are now provided to the RMCC 6 times a year.

-The Compliance Function maintains the standards and frameworks for compliance within which the Company operates and is responsible for the management of its overall compliance implementation and the compliance governance framework in the Company.
+The Compliance Function maintains the standards and frameworks for compliance within which Vhi Insurance operates and is responsible for the management of its overall compliance implementation and the compliance governance framework in Vhi Insurance.
+The compliance framework was reviewed in 2020 in light of experience and to reflect the implementation of a new information repository, monitoring and reporting system for compliance, risk management and governance activity.
 The key activities of the function include, but are not limited to:

-- Management of the compliance universe, including identification and assessment of the impact of any changes in legislation/regulation on Vhi Insurance and co-ordination of the implementation of business changes required. - Overseeing, investigating and managing the reporting/escalation with the business of any potential or actual breaches of regulation. - Guiding/overseeing compliance remediation programmes. - Conducting compliance risk-based monitoring and themed reviews including sales monitoring of Vhi Insurance underwritten products, error and complaint activities and monitoring and reporting on actual or potential compliance breaches. - Co-ordinating the delivery of responsibilities arising under the Company's relationship with regulators and guiding the business and management in this regard. - Approval of various processes and documentation across product, advertising, marketing, sales and customer terms and conditions, information and literature. - The provision of compliance advice to business units. - Development and maintenance of compliance documentation, including compliance policies, the Compliance Manual and procedural documentation related to compliance activities and structures. - Managing the provision of induction and regulatory/compliance training, education and briefings, providing support to PCFs and supporting management and the Board in the promotion of a compliant and ethical, commercial and customer focused culture. - Interacting with other key control functions, including in particular Risk Management and Internal Audit.
+- Management of the compliance universe, including identification and assessment of the impact of any changes in legislation/regulation on Vhi Insurance and co-ordination of the implementation of business changes required. - Overseeing, investigating and managing the reporting/escalation with the business of any potential or actual breaches of regulation. - Guiding/overseeing compliance remediation programmes. - Conducting compliance risk-based monitoring and themed reviews including sales monitoring of Vhi Insurance underwritten products, error and complaint activities and monitoring and reporting on actual or potential compliance breaches. - Co-ordinating the delivery of responsibilities arising under Vhi Insurance's relationship with regulators and guiding the business and management in this regard. - Approval of various processes and documentation across product, advertising, marketing, sales and customer terms and conditions, information and literature. - The provision of compliance advice to business units. - Development and maintenance of compliance documentation, including compliance policies, the Compliance Manual and procedural documentation related to compliance activities and structures. - Managing the provision of induction and regulatory/compliance training, education and briefings, providing support to PCFs and supporting management and the Board in the promotion of a compliant and ethical, commercial and customer focused culture. - Interacting with other key control functions, including in particular Risk Management and Internal Audit.

-Vhi Insurance believes the Compliance Function has appropriate standing in the Company and has the authority and capability to undertake its role.
+Vhi Insurance believes the Compliance Function has appropriate standing in Vhi Insurance and has the authority, Independence and capability to undertake its role.